go.mod file reference

 require

-Declares a module as dependency required by the current module, specifying the minimum version of the module required.
+Declares a module as a dependency of the current module, specifying the minimum version of the module required.

 Syntax